Rickback68/art_bistro/READme.md

 ## Acknowledgements
-I would like to take the opportunity to thank:
+I would like to take the opportunity to thank my mentor Mo Shami, Ana Runje for inspriration.